VaanDat/Hotel_Manegement/README.md

 # Hotel_Manegement

-MY PROJECT
+- My project
-Build a website to manage your hotel !!!
+- Build a basic website to manage your hotel

-username: phamvandat 	///
+- You can try with : { username : phamvandat, password: 123456789}
-password: 123456789
+- Can add and delete customer, booking, customer, user